-As Csaba László points out, the 1970s saw the replication of the eastward-looking, import-substituting industrialization endeavors of 1949-1953 and 1958-1963, indicating how strong an ideological bias can be against clear-cut economic realities.436 Moreover, at the beginning of 1974, most of the people in leadership positions were replaced by anti-reformist forces, which was a crucial point since without them, Hungary could have elaborated a program of adaptation in response to the new economic environment, and it may have avoided serious indebtedness in the following years.
-Nevertheless, the fifth five-year plan did not contain any economically rational response to the deteriorating external balance of the country.437
+As Csaba László points out, the 1970s saw the replication of the eastward-looking, import-substituting industrialization endeavors of 1949-1953 and 1958-1963, indicating how strong an ideological bias can be against clear-cut economic realities.
+Moreover, at the beginning of 1974, most of the people in leadership positions were replaced by anti-reformist forces, which was a crucial point since without them, Hungary could have elaborated a program of adaptation in response to the new economic environment, and it may have avoided serious indebtedness in the following years.
+Nevertheless, the fifth five-year plan did not contain any economically rational response to the deteriorating external balance of the country.
+As a saw the replication of the eastward-looking, indicating the replication of the eastward-looking, indicating the eastward-looking and the replication of the eastward-looking, indicating the eastward-looking, indicating the eastward-looking the eastward-looking, indicating the eastward-looking the eastward-looking, indicating the eastward-looking the e

 With regard to Hungary's international relations, it was at this time when the philosophy of ranking the country's foreign relations took shape.
 The most important partners were - not surprisingly - the socialist countries; they were the first contact if the country needed any kind of goods or had any problems.
-The Third World countries were regarded as the second in this rank, and the Western capitalist countries were regarded as "last resorts".438 However, Hungary's economic needs dictated the continual fostering of relations with the West.
-Only a gradually growing economy could secure political stability and a rise in the standard of living promised by the Kádárist concept.439 The Helsinki Summit provided the necessary leeway for Hungary to attempt to join the IMF.
+The Third World countries were regarded as the second in this rank, and the Western capitalist countries were regarded as "last resorts".
+However, Hungary's economic needs dictated the continual fostering of relations with the West.
+Only a gradually growing economy could secure political stability and a rise in the standard of living promised by the Kádárist concept.
+Helsinki Summit provided the necessary leeway for Hungary to attempt to join the IMF.
 Talks were successful, but the Hungarian leadership asked for formal approval from the Soviet Union.
 "The answer was a flat niet".
-But according to the participants in the discussions, the answer was not so clear: Kosygin state that "it is your job, comrades" and then followed with a litany of complaints against the IMF as the "extended arm of American imperialism".440
+But according to the participants in the discussions, the answer was not so clear: Kosygin state that "it is your job, comrades" and then followed with a litany of complaints against the IMF as the "extended arm of American imperialism".
+He